hilssyaa/hilssyaa/README.md

 ### 🌟 About Me

 👩‍💻 I'am Hilsya Hidayatun Syadiah, I'm a Information System student at <br/> Open University of Indonesia <br/>
-🖥️ Passionate about Technology and Front-End Web Developer
+🖥️ Passionate about Technology and Front-End Web Development

 ### 🌱 Currently Learning